 functions over the intended duration

-under the specified conditions.
-For parts with low
+under the specified conditions. reliability

 reliability has three senses: i.